wi2trier/cbrkit/README.md

 ### Custom Similarity Measures

-In CBRkit, a similarity measure is defined as a function that takes two arguments (a case and a query) and returns a similarity score: `sim = f(x, y)`.
+In CBRkit, a similarity measure is defined as a function that compares two arguments (a case and a query) and returns a similarity score: `sim = f(x, y)`.
 It also supports pipeline-based similarity measures that are popular in NLP where a list of tuples is passed to the similarity measure: `sims = f([(x1, y1), (x2, y2), ...])`.
 This generic approach allows you to define custom similarity measures for your specific use case.
-For instance, the following function not only checks for strict equality, but also for partial matches (e.g., `x = "blue"` and `y = "light blue"`):
+For instance, the following function, which can be used to compare a string attribute of a case and a query, not only checks for strict equality, but also for partial matches (e.g., `x = "blue"` and `y = "light blue"`):

 ```python
 def color_similarity(x: str, y: str) -> float: